Iodine Deficiency: Risk Factors, Symptoms, and Solutions

 Bonus: Nebulizing Iodine or Netty Pot For Respiratory and Sinus Health

-I highly recommending nebulizing iodine or using a netty pot with iodine for respiratory and sinus health.
+I highly recommend nebulizing iodine or using a netty pot with iodine for respiratory and sinus health.
 A nebulizer is a device that changes liquid medicine into aerosols that you can inhale through a mouthpiece or a mask.
 They are normally used to deliver various medicines, usually for wheezing, asthma, and other breathing or lung problems.

 However, you can use them with natural medicines, like iodine.
 You can find hand-held nebulizers, air compressors, nebulizers with a mouthpiece, or a face mask, depending on what works for you.
 I explain how to use a nebulizer in this video.

 Nebulizing iodine is a powerful therapy to rapidly clear your lungs from infections.
 Iodine has a stronger and quicker effect than hydrogen peroxide which makes it perfect for this and you can use these together.
 You can simply mix 5 drops of Detoxadine in 2 mL of food grade hydrogen peroxide.
-A 2014 study published in the American Journal of Respiratory Health and Molecular Biology, increased concentration of iodine in the airways can reduce the severity of respiratory viral infections (29).
+In a 2014 study published in the American Journal of Respiratory Health and Molecular Biology, increased concentration of iodine in the airways can reduce the severity of respiratory viral infections (29).

 Additionally, you can also use a neti pot.
 Neti pots are a popular home-based natural treatment method for nasal congestion and upper respiratory health.
 It helps to clear out mucus from your nose and improve breathing.
 A 2021 review published in Explore (NY) has found that nasal irrigation and using a neti pot can help recovery from respiratory health issues (30).